Belarus opposition leader visits Kyiv after devastating Russian attack

 - What new context would change how readers understand this Russia-Ukraine War story?

-- What evidence would most clearly confirm or weaken the claim that Svetlana Tikhanovskaya visited Kyiv for the first time on Monday?
+- What evidence would most clearly confirm or weaken the claim that It was the two leaders' first call since the invasion began?

 - How does this story connect Russia-Ukraine War with Belarusian Political Opposition over the next few days?